Dangerous Insects in Phuket

 This is a family of wasps, some of which do indeed hunt tarantulas, though most feed on pollen and rotting fruit.
 They can be identified by their black bodies and bright orange wings.

 These wasps are commonly found near roads and highways.
 A tarantula hawk will not sting a person without reason, but during a bike ride, it might accidentally collide with you, so caution is advised.
 The stinger of this wasp is about 7 mm long and is completely coated with venom.
 The sting site temporarily loses sensation, then swells up and becomes painful.
+It is said that the sting of a tarantula hawk scores a maximum of 4 points on the Schmidt pain index, which measures pain intensity.
+However, in reality, the likelihood of this insect stinging a human is extremely low — the tarantula hawk would much rather go after a spider than a human.

 Remember, if you are bitten or stung by any of the mentioned insects or another unfamiliar one, and the bite site becomes swollen, the swelling increases, you develop a fever, blood pressure changes, or you feel weak, it is crucial to consult a doctor.
 Stay cautious, and may your time in Phuket bring you only pleasant encounters!